Department of Mathematics and Computer Science

 |To enrich the General Education of students with appropriate mathematics and computer science courses.|

-|To support other disciplines with program specific service courses in the fields of mathematics, computer sciences and statistics.|
+|To support other disciplines with program specific service courses in the fields of mathematics, computer science, and statistics.|

 |To support other disciplines with mathematics, computer science, and statistics coursework.|

-|To support the university and larger community with faculty and student research.|
+|To support the University and larger community with faculty and student research.|

-|To support the university and larger community with faculty and student service.|
+|To support the University and larger community with faculty and student service.|